Lesson 1 of 5

 What Are Options?

-An option is a financial contract that gives the buyer the right -- but not the obligation -- to buy or sell an underlying asset (usually 100 shares of stock) at a specific price, on or before a specific date.
-The seller (writer) of the option takes on the corresponding obligation in exchange for receiving a cash payment called the premium.
+An option is a contract that gives the buyer the right -- but not the obligation -- to buy or sell 100 shares of a stock at a specific price, by a specific date.
+The seller (that's us in the wheel) takes on the obligation and gets paid cash upfront called the premium.
+Think of it like selling insurance -- you collect the payment now and only owe something if a specific event happens.

 Call Options

-A call option gives the holder the right to buy 100 shares of the underlying stock at the strike price before expiration.
-Buyers purchase calls when they expect the stock price to rise.
-For the wheel strategy, you will primarily be selling covered calls -- meaning you already own the shares and are willing to sell them at the strike price if assigned.
+A call gives the buyer the right to buy 100 shares at the strike price.
+People buy calls when they think a stock is going up.
+In the wheel, we sell covered calls -- meaning we already own the shares and we're saying, 'Sure, I'll sell them at this price if the stock gets there.'
+We collect premium either way.

 Call Option Example